Best Health Insurance for Pregnant Women

 If you're pregnant and don't have insurance coverage, your best option is to see if you qualify for Medicaid.
 If it's between Nov.
 1 and Jan.
 15, you also might be able to get coverage on HealthCare.gov.
 If you can't buy a plan and can't get Medicaid, local health centers and community programs may be an option.

 It's usually better to have a PPO plan when you're pregnant.
 That's because PPOs let you see specialists without a referral, which can make getting medical care faster.
 PPOs also let you go to out-of-network doctors and will still pay for some of your medical bills.
 With an HMO, you have to use in-network doctors.
-If you want to go outside the plan's network, you have the pay the full cost yourself.
+If you want to go outside the plan's network, you have to pay the full cost yourself.

 Methodology and sources